 - 1. Exhibit your feline at the 4-H Fair Cat Show. - 2.
-Cats/kittens to be entered in one of two classes: - a.
-Kittens: 4 to 8 months old at the start of the county 4-H fair - b.
-Adults: Over 8 months old at the start of the county 4-H fair - 3.
-Optional Classes - a.
-Showmanship - b.
-Carrier Decoration Contest - c.
-Cat Costume Contest - 4.
-A member may exhibit only one feline per class. - 5.
-No cats/kittens will be left overnight at the Fair. - 6.
-At the Cat Show, each feline shall wear a collar or harness and be leashed by the member who has cared for the animal and completed the record sheet. - 7.
+Cats/kittens to be entered in one of two classes, Kittens and Cats - 3.
+A member may exhibit only one feline per class. - 4.
+No cats/kittens will be left overnight at the Fair. - 5.
+At the Cat Show, each feline shall wear a collar or harness and be leashed by the member who has cared for the animal and completed the record sheet. - 6.
 The member must stay and watch their feline being judged.
-If the animal is not on the judging table at the time the class is judged, it will not be judged. - 8.
-Cat's nails must be trimmed for safety of member and judge. - 9.
+If the animal is not on the judging table at the time the class is judged, it will not be judged. - 7.
+Cat's nails must be trimmed for safety of member and judge. - 8.
 The Senior Showmanship winner may compete in the Small Animal Supreme Showmanship Contest.